Empower your decisions

 Presented by Jens Rimestad, Deep Learning Specialist (Aarhus, Denmark).

-Watch this recorded webinar, where Dr. Mikkel Fly Kragh presents new developments based on time-lapse and artificial intelligence.
+Watch this recorded webinar from the IVF Worldwide Online Congress, where Dr. Mikkel Fly Kragh presented new developments based on time-lapse and artificial intelligence.

 'AI in time-lapse - automatic grading of human blastocysts'